Daksh777/SpotifyNoPremium/README.md

 - Run the [full install script](https://raw.githubusercontent.com/Daksh777/SpotifyNoPremium/main/full-install.ps1) which installs **Git** + **Spicetify CLI** (both can be cancelled if already installed) + **the theme** + [**BlockTheSpot**](https://github.com/Daksh777/BlockTheSpot) (to block all Spotify ads). <br> <br>
 OR <br> <br>
 - Run [theme only install script](https://raw.githubusercontent.com/Daksh777/SpotifyNoPremium/main/theme-install.ps1) which installs only **Spicetify CLI** (can be cancelled if already installed) + **the theme** + [**BlockTheSpot**](https://github.com/Daksh777/BlockTheSpot) (to block all Spotify ads).

+### Updating
+You can fetch the latest version of this theme by running [update script](https://raw.githubusercontent.com/Daksh777/SpotifyNoPremium/main/update.ps1)

 > Note: I'm not very good at PowerShell scripting and if you face any errors, please create an issue.